Horn of Africa: China announces new envoy as US one departs | DW | 06.01.2022

 He will be replaced by the outgoing US ambassador to Turkey, David Satterfield.

-The State Department said the Horn of Africa's challenges "demand sustained focus by the United States.''
+The State Department said it was "aware" of reports of the Chinese envoy.
+It reiterated that the Horn of Africa's challenges "demand sustained focus by the United States.''

 ar/rt (AFP, AP, Reuters)